(No ratings)

 Some problems with the lungs are minor and are not cause for concern.
 However if symptoms have lasted for a month or more, even if they are minor, it is worth checking with a healthcare professional.
 A cough, shortness of breath, or excess mucus production that lingers for weeks are all worth getting looked at.

-Residency: Georgetown University Medical Center (2023)
+Residency: Georgetown University Hospital (2023)

 Board Certification: American Board of Psychiatry and Neurology, Psychiatry and Neurology